 If you are aged 19 or over and want to study an Access to Higher Education Diploma or a Level 3, 4, 5 or 6 Certificate or Diploma you will need to pay your college or training organisation for the cost of your course.

-A new loan scheme has been introduced by the government to help learners.
+This loan scheme has been introduced by the government to help learners.
 The Advanced Learner Loan is easy to apply for, doesn’t take your household income into account and doesn’t involve a credit check.

 To qualify for a Advanced Learner Loan you need to be: